1barnowl/majora/README.md

-                                            through networks and syustems, seed will provide growth plan and well rounded- survival to provide opportunity for growth plan to establish itself
+                                            through networks and syustems, majora will provide growth plan and well rounded- survival to provide opportunity for growth plan to establish itself

                                             This concept of a genome-inspired software blending artificial